rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudfiles-api.rst

 of working with a new feature; other details are described in the :rax-docs:`API documentation <>`.

-Just as you can use the Cloud Control Panel to help you understand a manual process that you intend to automate, you can use the API documentation to help you understand how to use a software development kit (SDK) in your favorite programming language.
+Just as you can use the Cloud Control Panel to help you understand a manual process that you intend to automate, you can use the API documentation to help you understand how to use API operations to automate cloud functions.

-* The API documentation describes *what* you can ask the API to do.
+The API documentation describes what you can accomplish, how to structure an API operation, and what responses to expect.
-* The SDK documentation demonstrates *how* to ask the API to do something.

-Awareness of both API and SDK capabilities can help you plan the easiest way to develop your software.

 .. _cloudfiles-api-demonstration: